Southern toad

-The southern toad (Anaxyrus terrestris) is a true toad native to the southeastern United States, from eastern Louisiana and southeastern Virginia south to Florida.
+The southern toad (Anaxyrus terrestris) is a true toad native to the southeastern United States, from eastern Louisiana and southeastern Virginia south to Florida, where it is the largest toad found in that range.
 It often lives in areas with sandy soils.
 It is nocturnal and spends the day in a burrow.
 Its coloring is usually brown but can be red, gray, or black.
 It is approximately 8 cm (3 inches) long.

 Description

 The southern toad is a medium-sized, plump species with a snout-to-vent length of up to 92 mm with females being slightly larger than males.
 The most obvious distinguishing features are the knobs on the head and the backward-pointing spurs that extend as far as the paratoid glands.
 The dorsal surface is covered with warts, some of which may be spiny.
 The color of the head, back and sides varies from brick red to mottled grey, brown and black while the underparts are pale, sometimes with dark spots on the chest.